Fairchild Semiconductor: 1980s

 In 1980, under Schlumberger management, the Fairchild Laboratory for Artificial Intelligence Research (FLAIR) was started within Fairchild Research.

 In 1985 the lab was separated to form Schlumberger Palo Alto Research (SPAR).

 Fairchild research developed the Clipper architecture, a 32-bit RISC-like computer architecture, in the 1980s, resulting in the shipping of the C100 chip in 1986.
 The technology was later sold to Intergraph, its main customer.

 Schlumberger sold Fairchild to National Semiconductor in 1987 for $200 million.
 The sale did not include Fairchild's Test Division, which designed and produced automated test equipment (ATE) for the semiconductor manufacturing industry, nor did it include Schlumberger Palo Alto Research.

 In the early 1980s, Fairchild was one of several silicon valley tech companies involved in a lawsuit brought on by residents of San Jose, California.
-The case pertained to industrial solvent contamination of ground water and soil in San Jose's Las Paseos neighborhood.
+The case pertained to industrial solvent contamination of ground water and soil in San Jose's Los Paseos neighborhood.
 A settlement was reached and the area designated a superfund.
 Superfund site cleanup ended in 1998.